sasagawa888/eisl/documents/EDLIS.md

 Edlis is a simple editor for ISLisp.
 Edlis is subset Edwin.

 ## Note
-Edlis does not support Unicode.
+Edlis supports Unicode from ver2.57.

 ## Invocation
 `(edit filename)` in the REPL.